rainonej/Sparse-Dictionary-Learning/README.md

 reconstruction would have.

 # Usage

+First you must train the dictionary.
+To do that, follow the following steps.

 Have a parameters file saved as a .yaml file.
 You can edit these values as you see fit.
+You will be asked to enter the path to this fill after --training_parameters.
 ```azure
 # This is the parameters.yaml file
 N : 300 # The batch size when random sampling your training data.